 Tokai Pharmaceuticals, Inc. (the "Company") was incorporated on March 26, 2004 under the laws of the State of Delaware.
 The Company is a biopharmaceutical company focused on developing and commercializing innovative therapies for the treatment of prostate cancer and other hormonallydriven diseases.
 The Company's lead drug candidate, galeterone, is an oral small molecule that utilizes the mechanistic pathways of current secondgeneration androgen signaling inhibitors, while also introducing a distinct third mechanism - androgen receptor degradation.
-The Company is developing galeterone for the treatment of patients with metastatic castration resistant prostate cancer ("CRPC").
-As further described in the Note 8, Subsequent Events, on July 26, 2016, the Company announced plans to discontinue ARMOR3-SV, its pivotal Phase 3 clinical trial of galeterone, following the recommendation made by the trial's independent data monitoring committee.
-The Company plans to analyze the totality of the unblinded study data to evaluate potential paths forward for galeterone and the Company's pipeline.
-Based on preliminary data reviewed to date, however, there is a substantial likelihood that the Company will not pursue the development of galeterone in AR-V7 positive CRPC in the future.
-On July 29, 2016, the Company announced a reduction of approximately 60% of its workforce.
 Since its inception, the Company has devoted substantially all of its efforts to research and development, in-licensing technology and raising capital.